HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Discussion and Conclusions

 Several processes remain outside the scope of the present model and motivate future developments.
 First, the formulation neglects capillary effects, which may influence wetting-front structure and hysteresis in certain regimes.
 Extending the framework to include capillary pressure would broaden its applicability.
-Second, firn microstructure (grain size, anisotropy, and evolving permeability relations) and firn compaction are not considered here.
+Second, the evolution of firn microstructure (grain size, anisotropy, and evolving permeability relations) and firn compaction are not considered here.
 Coupling HydroFirn to a dynamic compaction and microstructure module would enable longer-term simulations with evolving stratigraphy.
 Third, preferential flow and channelized transport are not represented explicitly.
-Incorporating subgrid or dual-domain (matrix and preferential flow) parameterizations would allow for the assessment of their influence on ice-layer formation and runoff.
-Finally, extending the current multidimensional implementation to fully three-dimensional domains and integrating spatially distributed forcing from remote sensing and regional climate models will enable ice-sheet-scale investigations of lateral meltwater routing and ice-layer evolution.
+Incorporating subgrid or dual-domain (matrix and preferential flow) parameterizations would allow for the assessment of their influence on ice-layer formation and runoff. {Fourth, the model neglects water vapor transport and vapor-ice phase exchange.
+Although these processes are expected to have a limited influence on short-term meltwater percolation and refreezing, they play an important role in firn metamorphism, grain growth, and the long-term evolution of firn microstructure \citep{albert2004extreme,firn2024firn,mcdowell2023firn}.
+Incorporating water vapor transport would therefore broaden the applicability of HydroFirn to studies of firn evolution and air-firn interactions \citep{albert2004extreme,firn2024firn,mcdowell2023firn}.
+Finally, extending the current multidimensional implementation to fully three-dimensional domains and integrating spatially distributed forcing from remote sensing and regional climate models will enable ice-sheet-scale investigations of lateral meltwater routing and ice-layer evolution.}